 The vessel is equipped with WIFI, which is available for guest use.
 However there are geographical limitations to coverage, and date usage means that guest streaming of movies and the like is not available.
 For these reasons WIFI availability cannot be guaranteed

 A ‘running tab’ cashless system of payments operates on board for your bar, shop and laundry bill.
 A detailed account of purchases made, are available for guests to check & settle on the penultimate day of the voyage.
 Accounts can be settled in cash, or by Visa or MasterCard credit or debit cards.
 American Express or Diners are unfortunately not accepted at this time.

 A safe deposit box is located inside the wardrobe of each cabin.

 The boat’s electricity is 240V AC and standard UK 3 pin sockets are provided in cabins.
 It is a good idea to make sure you have a surge protector plug with you to protect your equipment.

 The ship is contactable in almost all possible eventualities.
 However, in the first instance if you wish to leave an emergency contact number with your family at home, please use +44 (0) 1577861121 and we will then contact you via the Ships Master.

-If you do want to leave a gratuity, please give it to the Ships Master who will ensure it is shared equally between all crew members.
+If you wish to leave a gratuity, which is always appreciated for exceptional service, please give it to the Ships Master who will ensure it is shared equally between all crew members.